North Korea’s Kim lays out key goals to boost military power | Times Leader

 SEOUL, South Korea (AP) — North Korean leader Kim Jong Un presented unspecified goals to further bolster his military power next year at a meeting of top political officials, state media reported Wednesday, in an indication he’ll continue his provocative run of weapons displays.

-Kim’s statement came as animosities with rival South Korea rose sharply this week as the South accused the North of flying across the rivals’ border for the first time in five years.
+Kim’s statement came as animosities with rival South Korea rose sharply this week as the across the rivals’ border for the first time in five years.
 This year, North Korea already performed a record number of missile tests in what experts call an attempt to modernize its arsenal and increase its leverage in future dealings with the United States.

 During the Tuesday session at the ongoing plenary meeting of the ruling Workers’ Party, Kim analyzed new security challenges in international politics and on the Korean Peninsula and clarified principles and directions to take in external relations and fights against enemies to protect national interests and sovereignty, according to the official Korean Central News Agency.